Akashyo7/prosora-deep-research-business-report/README.md

 - This is a synchronous prototype intended for quick validation.
 For production-grade multi-step research with progress tracking, use a job queue and persistent storage (e.g., Vercel Queues plus KV/Postgres) and split start/status/report endpoints.
  - If you encounter `model_decommissioned` errors, switch to a supported model (e.g., `llama-3.3-70b-versatile` or `llama-3.1-8b-instant`) and redeploy.

+## Frontend UI

+- A minimal UI is available at the root (`/`) using TailwindCSS.
+- Enter a topic and depth, click “Generate Report”.
+- Reports render as markdown with headings, lists, and links.
+- Actions: Copy to clipboard, Download as `.md` file.

+## Troubleshooting

+- `401 Unauthorized`: Ensure `GROQ_API_KEY` is set for Preview/Production.
+- `model_decommissioned`: Set `GROQ_MODEL` to a supported ID and redeploy.
+- `404 on root`: Root now serves `index.html`.
+If you still see 404, confirm the file exists and is committed.
+- Local dev not starting: Update Vercel CLI (`npm i -g vercel@latest`) and run `npx vercel dev` from the project root.

 ### GitHub Setup (for Vercel)

 1. Initialize git locally (if not already):